-At the end of June 2025, the Son Tra Ward Women's Union coordinated with the Son Tra Regional Program (under WVI) to provide livelihoods to 9 households in the sustainable poverty reduction livelihood program.
+At the end of June 2025, the Son Tra Ward Women's Union coordinated with the Son Tra Regional Program (under WVI) to provide livelihoods to 9 households in the sustainable poverty alleviation livelihood program.

 The family of Ms. Tran Thi Thanh Diem (born in 1991) is in a difficult situation.
-Her husband is a freelance worker, supporting his elderly parents and two young children.
+Her husband is a freelance worker, supporting elderly parents and two young children.

 After learning about Ms. Diem's circumstances and livelihood, the Son Tra Regional Program supported her with two rice cookers, a double induction cooker, a blender, a hand-held porridge blender, and two fans to "renew" the nutritious porridge shop.

-Son Tra Ward Women's Union said that this is the second round of livelihood assistance in 2025 for 9 households participating in the sustainable poverty reduction livelihood program sponsored by WVI, with a total value of nearly 90 million VND.
+Son Tra Ward Women's Union said that this is the second round of livelihood assistance in 2025 for 9 households participating in the sustainable poverty alleviation livelihood program sponsored by WVI, with a total value of nearly 90 million VND.

 In mountainous areas, WVI also implements a series of projects to improve livelihoods for households with children.